-Applicants must apply for a Combined Phase I/II/IIS Award.
-Combined Phase I/II/IIS Awards are intended to develop transformational technologies with disruptive commercial potential.
+Applicants interested in applying for only Phase 1 of the FLECCS Program must apply for a Combined Phase I/II SBIR or STTR Award.
+Applicants interested in applying for Phase 1 and Phase 2 of the FLECCS Program must apply for a Combined Phase I/II/IIS SBIR or STTR Award.
+Combined Phase I/II or I/II/IIS Awards are intended to develop transformational technologies with disruptive commercial potential.
 Such commercial potential may be evidenced by (1) the likelihood of follow-on funding by private or non-SBIR/STTR sources if the project is successful, or (2) the Small Business Concern's record of successfully commercializing technologies developed under prior SBIR/STTR awards.
 Phase IIS awards are a "sequential" (i.e., additional) Phase II award, intended to allow the continued development of promising energy technologies.
-Combined Phase I/II/IIS awards may be funded up to \$3,613,889 and may have a period of performance up to 48 months (4 years).
+Combined Phase I/II/IIS awards may be funded up to \$3,677,642 \$3,613,889 and may have a period of performance up to 48 months (4 years).
+Funding amounts will be consistent with the Phase I and Phase II limits posted on the SBA's website.49

 ARPA-E reserves the right to select all or part of a proposed project (i.e. only Phase I, or only Phase I and Phase II).
-In the event that ARPA-E selects Phase I only or Phase I/II only, then the maximum award amount for a Phase I award is \$252,131 and the maximum amount for a Phase I/II award is \$1,933,010.
+In the event that ARPA-E selects Phase I only or Phase I/II only, then the maximum award amount for a Phase I award is \$256,580 \$252,131 and the maximum amount for a Phase I award is \$1,967,111 \$1,933,010.